vsyrjala/linux/drm-intel.rst

         $ git diff # shows three-way diff of conflict
         $ gitk --merge # lists all commits git believes to be relevant

-   If the conflict is simple and created by one of the patches fix things up and compile/test the resulting kernel.
+   If the conflict is simple and created by one of the patches you pushed fix things up and compile/test the resulting kernel.
 In case of doubt just ping authors of other patches or maintainers on IRC.

 4. When you're happy with the resolution commit it with ::